wh-alice/mig_visualstudio/vs/modeling/how-to--access-and-constrain-the-current-selection.md

 ---
-title: "How to: Access and Constrain the Current Selection | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Access and Constrain the Current Selection" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-tfs-dev14"